Find Trade Colleges

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

-In 2016, there was an estimated number of 25,500 jobs in the United States for Semiconductor Processor.
+In the United States, there were 25,500 jobs for Semiconductor Processor in 2016.
 There is little to no growth in job opportunities for Semiconductor Processor.
-There will be an estimated 2,600 positions for Semiconductor Processor per year.
+The BLS estimates 2,600 yearly job openings in this field.

 undefined